 Now, here is the cool part!

-As I’ve planned on doing this anyways, I thought: “why not make it a monthly community-event?” and here I am.
+As I’ve planned on doing this anyway, I thought: “why not make it a monthly community-event?” and here I am.
 I don’t challenge you to meditate this month.
-Instead I invite you to come on this journey with me.
+Instead, I invite you to come on this journey with me.